“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 Example:

-Excel has a built-in function DECTOBIN but this function is limited to integers from -512 to +511 and decimal digits will be ignored.
+Excel has a built-in function DEC2BIN but this function is limited to integers from -512 to +511 and decimal digits will be ignored.

 So we need to implement the conversion of decimal numbers represented by string on our own.
 These user-defined-functions are of help: